symfony/symfony-docs/components/messenger.rst

 Imagine you already processed some "orders" in your application using a ``NewOrder`` message.
-Now you want to integrate with a 3rd party or a legacy application but you can't use an API and need to use a shared CSV file with new orders.
+Now you want to integrate with a 3rd party or a legacy application but you cannot use an API and need to use a shared CSV file with new orders.

 You will read this CSV file and dispatch a ``NewOrder`` message.
 All you need to